 - Remember about the F-pattern of reading.
 Most Internet users perceive information from left to right and from top to bottom.
 Always put important information in the top left corner.

-To increase conversion, a text should be interesting to visitors and nudge them into target actions (newsletter subscription, callback, etc.).
+A text should be interesting to visitors and nudge them into target actions (newsletter subscription, callback, etc.) to increase conversion.

 Such presentation of content won’t help you to get a high conversion

 Some online stores don’t have descriptions on their product pages.
 This gives a competitive edge to other, more scrupulous websites.
-In small 500-1000 word texts, you can always add low competition keywords which are both important for SEO and usability, since users get a chance to learn more about the product.
+You can always add low competition keywords in small 500-1000 word texts, which are important for SEO and usability since users can learn more about the product.

-Talking of content, we just have to tell a few words about images.
-It’s not a secret that high-quality images are a must have for sales.
+Talking of content, we have to say a few words about images.
+First, it’s not a secret that high-quality images are a must-have for sales.